Our Process

 Things to include in the Discussion in Research Paper

-In the discussion section of a research paper, you should include several key elements to effectively interpret your findings, relate them to existing literature, and draw meaningful conclusions.
+In the discussion section of a research paper, you should consist of several key elements to effectively interpret your findings, relate them to existing literature, and draw meaningful conclusions.
 Check out things to include,

 1. Interpretation of Findings: Provide a thorough interpretation of your research findings.
-Explain what your results reveal about the research question or hypothesis and why they are important.
+Explain your results about the research question or hypothesis and why they are essential.

 2. Comparison with Previous Studies: Compare your findings with those of previous studies in the field.
 Highlight similarities, differences, and contradictions, and discuss how your results contribute to or challenge existing knowledge.